rajabishek/blogger/source/_drafts/Mastering-Vim.md

 You can press the `$` key to move to the end of the line and you can hit the `^` key to move the 1st non space letter on the line and you can hit the `0` key to move to the real beginning of the line.
 In vim you can hit `gg` from the command mode to go to the beginning of the line and you can hit `G` to move to the end of the file.
 You can use the `}` key to move to the next paragraph and `{` key to move to the previous paragraph.

 You can press the `f<character>` to move forward to the first occurrence of the character in the line.
 You can press the `F<character>` to move backward to the first occurrence of the character in the line.
 You have 3 different way to move to a specific line number in vim.
 To show the line numbers open the mini buffer in command mode by pressing `:` and type `set number` and press enter.
 Now to move to a specific line number you can type `n gg` or `n G` from the command mode, or you can open the mini buffer and type `n` and press enter.
 In fact this applies for all commands you can type a number n followed by the command to repeat the command n times.

+## Basic Editing
+From the command mode you can enter into the mini buffer and type `e <filepath>` to open the file in vim.
+There is a special file called as `.vimrc` in the home folder.
+The `.vimrc` is a configuration file that persists you preferences for using the vim editor.
+Any command that you enter in the mini buffer can be put in this `.vimrc` file.
+For example the configuration `set number` will make sure that vim shows you the line number in the file.

+If you press the `x` key from the command mode it will delete the character under the cursor.
+You can hit `dw` to delete the following word and `db` is used to delete the previous word in vim.
+You can hit `u` to undo an action in vim.
+If you type `cw` you will delete the word and enter into insert mode this is helpful for replacing a word in vim.